Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Discrete Action Space

-When an agent uses a brain set to the **Discrete** vector action space, the action parameter passed to the agent's `AgentAction()` function is an array containing indices.
+When an Agent uses a Brain set to the **Discrete** vector action space, the action parameter passed to the Agent's `AgentAction()` function is an array containing indices.
 With the discrete vector action space, `Branches` is an array of integers, each value corresponds to the number of possibilities for each branch.

-For example, if we wanted an agent that can move in an plane and jump, we could define two branches (one for motion and one for jumping) because we want our agent be able to move __and__ jump concurently.
+For example, if we wanted an Agent that can move in an plane and jump, we could define two branches (one for motion and one for jumping) because we want our agent be able to move __and__ jump concurrently.
 We define the first branch to have 5 possible actions (don't move, go left, go right, go backward, go forward) and the second one to have 2 possible actions (don't jump, jump).
 The AgentAction method would look something like: